 In 2011, my father had a heart attack while he was on the table getting his heart checked out.
-It seems the particles of the dye they use to check blood flow was large enough to clog an artery.
+It seems the particles of the dye they use to check blood flow were large enough to clog an artery.

 After he was safe, but while he was still lying in a hospital bed, he told us stories about his childhood.
 My stoic father just kept talking.
-I think he was uncomfortable about all the people streaming into his room and embarrassed by being the center of attention.
+I think he was uncomfortable about all the people streaming into his room and embarrassed about being the center of attention.

 This blog is a record of my discoveries about my family and myself.